top of page

 I never get tired of the blue sky because it assures me that only God could create such a beautiful, perfect world, and that He will make it new again someday.

-I never get tired of the blue sky because the blessed hope and glorious
+I never get tired of the blue sky because of the blessed hope and glorious

 appearing of Jesus will surely come soon in the sky.